-the population of Shikoku is small with just over 4 million and its area is 18,783 km².
-Shikoku has a pleasant and explorable nature, with more than 88 temples and shrines dotted throughout the valleys and historic towns.
-In this article, we will see the main tourist attractions of this small region of Japan.
+The population of Shikoku is small with just over 4 million and its area is 18,783 km².
+Shikoku has a pleasant and explorable nature, with more than 88 temples and shrines spread across the valleys and historic cities.
+In this article, we will look at the main tourist attractions of this small region of Japan.

 Ehime Province

-Province famous for its castles located in Ozu, Matsuyama and Uwajima.
-What stands out the most is Dogo Onsen, one of the most famous and ancient hot springs located east of downtown Matsuyama.
-The area is popular with tourists for its beautiful bathrooms and many ryokan.
+Province famous for its castles located in Ozu, Matsuyama, and Uwajima.
+What stands out the most is Dogo Onsen, one of the most famous and oldest hot springs located east of downtown Matsuyama.
+The area is popular among tourists for its beautiful bathhouses and many Ryokan.

-Another notable location is the road Shimanami Kaido that connects the island of Shikoku with the main island of Japan Honshu.
-There are more than 60km of roads that pass through several islands for pedestrians and cyclists to cross.
+Another notable place is the Shimanami Kaido road that connects the island of Shikoku with the main island of Japan Honshu.
+It is over 60km of roads that pass through several islands for pedestrians and cyclists to cross.

 Kagawa province